jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/ucl.md

 This policy is intended to ensure that research data created as part of the research process are:

 Accurate, complete, authentic and reliable;
- Attributable and citable; Identifiable, retrievable and available with minimal barriers;
+Attributable and citable;
+Identifiable, retrievable and available with minimal barriers;
- Secure from loss and degradation;
+Secure from loss and degradation;
- Retained for a minimum of ten years after publication or public release; Compliant with legal obligations, ethical responsibilities and the rules of funding bodies.
+Retained for a minimum of ten years after publication or public release;
+Compliant with legal obligations, ethical responsibilities and the rules of funding bodies.

-# 2. Policy Statements
+### 2. Policy Statements

 1. It is the policy of UCL that its members can fulfil the requirements of good research practice by enabling them to manage research data in a manner that maximises data impact and acknowledges data value as primary research output by its members.
 2. It is the policy of UCL that responsibility for managing and preserving research data is shared between all members of the College.
 3. It is the policy of UCL that following primary use (e.g. publication) or when research data is archived for long term preservation, these data will be made available in the most open manner appropriate.

-Unless covered by third party contractual agreements, legislative obligations3 or provisions regarding ownership, UCL research data will be provided using a Creative Commons CC0 waiver4; supported by data citation guidelines similar to existing publishing conventions.
+Unless covered by third party contractual agreements, legislative obligations3 or provisions regarding ownership, UCL research data will be provided using a Creative Commons CC0 waiver ; supported by data citation guidelines

+similar to existing publishing conventions.
 This will ensure that re-used data are unambiguously identifiable and that appropriate credit and attribution is made.

 4. It is the policy of UCL that clear lines of responsibility are established so that research data generated at UCL will always have an owner, responsible for preserving research data.

 In complying with this policy, UCL researchers will comply with all national and many international policies and requirements from funders of academic research5.

-# 3. Responsibilities
+### 3. Responsibilities

-3.1.
+#### 3.1.
 Lines of Responsibility

-Data Creators (students, supervisors and Researchers) UCL Research Data and Network Services Executive Director of UCL Library Services and UCL Records Manager RIISG  Vice Provost (Research) Provost
+Data Creators (students, supervisors and Researchers)
+UCL Research Data and Network Services Executive
+Director of UCL Library Services and UCL Records Manager
+RIISG
+Vice Provost (Research)
+Provost

-# 3.2.
+#### 3.2.
 Student Researchers and Supervisors

 Embedding research data management practice in early career researchers is critical to establishing an effective data management ethos.
 Good research practice requires students and their supervisor to plan the collection, storage, security and use of research data, in accordance with conventions in their fields of study and obligations from their institutions.